 - Draw the app’s workflows, data models, and user interfaces in the visual IDE.

 - Connect your APIs, usually with automatic capability discovery.

 - If necessary, add any hand-code either to the front-end or to customize the automatically generated SQL queries.

 - Deploy to production, then push updates with a single click.

-Low-code isn’t about reducing your value as a developer.
-Let’s think back to the combine harvester: it makes farmers more productive, but farming still takes a lifetime of skill and knowledge.
-It’s the same with low-code: it lets teams of developers produce more value more quickly, while drawing on their understanding of how to create and maintain high quality web and mobile applications.
+Low-code isn’t about reducing the value of developers.
+Low-code lets teams of developers produce more value more quickly while drawing on their understanding of how to create and maintain high-quality web and mobile applications.

 You can try low-code for yourself with OutSystems.
 Get started for free by following our tutorials to build web and cross-platform mobile apps in a fraction of the time you’re used to.
 You'll also be able to help out the next person who asks, “What is low-code?”